Herbalist, Forager, Natural Cosmetic-Maker

-I see clients in my herbal medicine clinic in County Clare, Ireland from 2003-2021.
+I saw clients in my herbal medicine clinic in County Clare, Ireland from 2003-2021.
 I currently live in Portugal and continue to help clients with their health issues via online video consultations (subject to availability).
 I treat a wide-range of medical conditions.
 I work closely with local doctors, consultants, pharmacists and other healthcare professionals.
 I teach classes and take herb walks in Ireland, Portugal and London.

 My walks and classes are all about introducing people to the abundance of edible and therapeutic plants that grow all around which people usually barely even notice are there.
 I am passionate about showing people simple remedies and dishes that can be made at home from common plants.
 My enthusiasm for herbalism is contagious and people regularly return to my walks and classes.
 I believe that everyone has the right to know which local plants are edible and therapeutic in order to eat well and help to maintain good health.
 In order to bring this knowledge to more people and to teach people in more depth, in 2015 I filmed and produced my first series of on-line courses and I now teach these skills to people around the world.

 I have appeared on national television (Ireland) many times and am a popular guest speaker.
 I am often contacted by the media to comment on topical issues concerning herbal medicine.
 I presented a prime-time television series with the celebrity chef Richard Corrigan and have given many high profile lectures and talks at conferences and public health events.

 Television & Documentary Credits